I’ve been meditating since around 2004.

 Extra Tips for Beginners

 Let it be okay.
 Your mind will wander.
 When I first started it was pure chaos in my mind and the rebellion was in full force when I tried to be silent.
 Let it be okay and when your mind wanders, gently bring it back to the present moment.
+Each time you re-focus on the breath is like one rep at the gym.
+It builds mental concentration.

 Posture.
 Having a straight spine and good posture is important, especially when you’re sitting.
 It allows the energy in your body to flow.
 Don’t overextend yourself, just have a comfortable posture that you think is good enough.